FatsackFails/fatsackfails/src/site/posts/so-many-space-buddies.md

 seo_title: So Many Space Buddies
 seo_desc: Fatsack accidentally broke both time and space in Breathedge by duplicating Space Buddy dozens of times.
 ---
+Fatsack accidentally broke both time and space in Breathedge by duplicating Space Buddy, a corpse found earlier in the game, dozen of times which proceeded to ravage Fatsack's computer and drop the FPS to single digits.
+This is why we can't have nice things.